 3. Coffee tables – We all need somewhere to put down our mugs and books in the evening.
 Coffee tables continue to be large and chunky this season, but gloss finishes in black or white are trending right now.

 4. Rugs – Plush rugs look great in most rooms and can brighten any dark flooring.
 This season why not try something with a bold colour and strong pattern?

 5. Painted walls – This season is seeing a return to the single colour wall paint scheme.
 The colours this season tend to be much darker than the off-white ‘hint of’ palettes that were popular a couple of years ago.
 Choose darker tones like mocha, olive, and taupe.

 6. Blinds – Befitting the minimalist style, you can install blinds for about the same price as curtains these days.
 A matt finish reduces the glare effect we all hate, and they direct the light magnificently.

 7. Standard lamps – In the height of summer, lighting isn’t required until much later in the evening.
 Opt for a good standard in a chrome finish.

 8. Brightness – Lighting for the evening should be subtle.
 Use colour for brightness in your living areas and kitchen.
 It doesn’t need to form a pattern, but it does need to be something vivid and fit into your overall palette.

 9. Kitchen – Glossy worktops in blacks are very popular this season.
 They need to be combined with LED under cupboard and kickboard spots.
 This can make them sparkle.
 Add a high gloss cupboard door finish, and you’ve created this season’s look.

-10. Bedroom – Bedding should be fresh and vibrant in colors like greens and blues.
-Choose the cooler tones for hot nights, and finish with a colored bedside lamp.
+10. Bedroom – Bedding should be fresh and vibrant in colours like greens and blues.
+Choose the cooler tones for hot nights, and finish with a coloured bedside lamp.